Anaconda configuration files¶

 eula =

-The product configuration files allow to override some of the configuration options for
+The profile configuration files allow to override some of the configuration options for specific profiles and products.
+The files are located at /etc/anaconda/profile.d/.

 Note